Msameim181/n8n-nodes-instagram-integrations/AUTHENTICATION_GUIDE.md

 #### "Invalid OAuth Access Token" (Error 190)

 **Causes:**
-- Token expired
+- Token expired (workflow not run for 60+ days)
-- Token revoked by user
+- Token revoked by user in Instagram/Facebook settings
 - Missing required permissions
+- App removed from user's authorized apps

 **Solutions:**
-1. Re-authorize credential in n8n
+1. **Re-authorize credential in n8n:**
+   - Go to Credentials → Instagram OAuth2 API
+   - Click "Connect my account" to re-authenticate
+   - The system will automatically get a new long-lived token
 2. Check token expiry in [Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken/)
-3. Verify all permissions granted
+3. Verify all permissions are still granted
-4. Generate new token
+4. Check if the Instagram account is still connected to the Facebook Page

+**Note (v1.5.7+):** If you see this error after an n8n restart, it may indicate the token wasn't properly persisted.
+Try re-authenticating once to ensure the long-lived token is stored correctly.

 #### "Permission Denied" (Error 200)